CHiPs44/YetAnotherPicoComputer/50-Software.md

 ### 8bit Guy's games

-These are not completely open sourced, Planet X3 Open Source Edition is GPL'd, but without assets, and are really tied to the MS-DOS and x86 platform.
+These are not completely open sourced, Planet X3 Open Source Edition is GPL'd, but without assets, and theses sources are really tied to the MS-DOS and x86 platform.

 | Game                             | URL                                                                                  |
 | -------------------------------- | ------------------------------------------------------------------------------------ |